frenkel/timer-for-harvest/README.md

 ## Wishlist
 - Idle detection to ask user whether idle time should be subtracted or booked as a new time entry.
-- Ability to see other days then today.
 - Authentication token storage in [libsecret](https://wiki.gnome.org/Projects/Libsecret).
 - Support for newlines in the notes entry field.
 This appears to only be possible with an GTK input field that supports markup, which looks strange.